Office of Surveillance and Compliance

 - Reviewing product labels and providing updates as new information becomes available

 - Withdrawing drugs and food additives from the market when conditions warrant removal, based on scientific fact concerning a lack of safety and/or effectiveness

 - Assuring that good laboratory practices are maintained, through the monitoring of laboratory investigators who conduct studies as part of the NADA approval process.
 Monitoring the conduct of clinical investigators and sponsors of clinical investigations

-- Monitoring and evaluating reports of adverse drug experiences for animal safety and public health issues.
-Withdrawal of an approved drug may be recommended if it is determined to be unsafe or ineffective
+- Monitoring and evaluating reports of adverse events reported for animal drugs, pet food, and livestock feed for animal safety and public health issues.
+Withdrawal of an approved animal drug may be recommended if it is determined to be unsafe or ineffective

 - Collaborating with USDA/FSIS on drugs and chemicals in meat and poultry